 The on-time graduation rate for someone pursuing a bachelor's degree is typically four years.
 This rate at UCF for first-time, full-time students is 44%, which is better than the national average of 33.3%.

 During the 2017-2018 academic year, there were 61,401 undergraduates at UCF with 43,513 being full-time and 17,888 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of UCF, see our tuition and fees and room and board pages.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At UCF, approximately 34% of students took out student loans averaging $6,359 a year.
-That adds up to $25,436 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At UCF, approximately 20% of students took out student loans averaging $6,180 a year.
+That adds up to $24,720 over four years for those students.

 Contact details for UCF are given below.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

 |Computer Information Systems||687||$57,767|